aws/amazon-documentdb-odbc-driver/src/markdown/index.md

 DRIVER={Amazon DocumentDB};[HOSTNAME=<host>:<port>];[DATABASE=<database>];[USER=<user>];[PASSWORD=<password>][;<option>=<value>[;<option>=<value>[...]]];
 ```

-For more information about connecting to an Amazon DocumentDB database using this JDBC driver, see
+For more information about connecting to an Amazon DocumentDB database using this ODBC driver, see
-the [connection string documentation](setup/connection-string.md) for more details.
+the [dsn configuration](setup/dsn-configuration.md) for more details.
 ## Schema Discovery

-The Amazon DocumentDB JDBC driver can perform automatic schema discovery and generate an SQL to
+The Amazon DocumentDB ODBC driver can perform automatic schema discovery and generate an SQL to
 DocumentDB schema mapping.
-See the [schema discovery documentation](schema/schema-discovery.md)
+See the [schema discovery documentation](https://github.com/aws/amazon-documentdb-jdbc-driver/blob/develop/src/markdown/schema/schema-discovery.md)
 for more details of this process.

 ## Schema Management

-The SQL to DocumentDB schema mapping can be managed in the following ways:
+The SQL to DocumentDB schema mapping can be managed using JDBC command line in the following ways:

 - generated
 - removed